SAP/luigi/docs/luigi-core-api.md

 ### Elements

- Use these functions to get DOM elements:
+Use these functions to get DOM elements.

 #### getLuigiContainer

-Returns the container with the Luigi content.
+Returns the container of the Luigi content.

 ##### Examples